 MTC is a public agency created in 1970 by California law for the purpose of providing regional transportation planning and organization for the nine San Francisco Bay Area counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma, sometimes collectively referred to herein as the "Bay Area."
 As such, it is responsible for regularly updating the regional transportation plan, a comprehensive blueprint for the development of mass transit, highway, airport, seaport, ferry, railroad, and bicycle and pedestrian facilities.
 MTC administers state and federal grants for transportation projects and screens requests from local agencies for such grant funding to determine their compatibility with the regional transportation plan.
 The regional transportation plan is published within the sustainable communities strategy that is jointly developed for the Bay Area by MTC and the Association of Bay Area Governments ("ABAG").
 In July 2017, the staffs of MTC and ABAG consolidated.
-With approximately 400 authorized positions, this combined workforce is supporting the governing boards of both agencies and addressing challenges like housing affordability, access to jobs and congestion across the Bay Area's highways.
+With approximately 380 staff, this combined work force is supporting the governing boards of both agencies and addressing challenges like housing affordability, access to jobs and congestion across the Bay Area's highways.

 Climate Change, Resiliency and Ongoing Planning.
-MTC is engaged in ongoing resilience and planning efforts to help prepare, protect and preserve transportation resources, including the Bridges, in the Bay Area from the effects of climate change hazards such as sea level rise, extreme storms and drought as well as natural disasters including earthquakes, floods, landslides and fires.
+MTC is engaged in ongoing resilience and planning efforts to help prepare, protect and preserve transportation resources, including the Bridges, in the

+Bay Area from the effects of climate change hazards such as sea level rise, extreme storms and drought as well as natural disasters including earthquakes, floods, landslides and fires.
 These efforts include long range planning, such as Plan Bay Area 2050, which is the long-range regional plan that includes future efforts and possible solutions for a wide array of infrastructure projects and needs arising from climate change hazards.
-MTC participates in efforts such as Bay Adapt and Adapting to Rising Tides, which is led by the San Francisco Bay Conservation and Development Commission.
-These efforts assess sea level rise vulnerabilities and identify potential adaptation strategies at a broad level.
-In some parts of the Bay Area, sub-regional partnerships are emerging to consider multi-benefit adaptation strategies and partnerships.
-The Authority and Caltrans expect to participate in these discussions where they apply to the State-owned toll bridges, and are currently coordinating funding agreements to conduct climate change adaptation planning and project development related to the State-owned toll bridges.